suxuekun/libpyiotcloud/README.md

 	- Instead of using MongoDB aggregate() framework, use MongoDB's find() with combo indexing on 'sid' and 'timestamp' parameters.
-	  Aggregation is supposed to be faster in theory than find() because MongoDB performs the optimization itself.
+	  Aggregation is supposed to be faster than find() because MongoDB performs the optimization itself.
 	  However, it will be only so if usage is proper and correct.

 Benchmarking: